-Over time, a wide range of products, techniques and systems have been developed that shorten construction times, improve finished construction quality and create a safer and more environmentally friendly construction process.
+One of the most dramatic shifts in the industry has been in the types of building materials developed and used in recent years.
+A wide range of products, techniques, and systems have been developed that shorten construction times, improve finished construction quality, and create a safe, more environmentally-friendly construction process.

 The History of Precast Concrete

+Concrete, always highly regarded as the industry standard for building solid and durable structures, has gradually morphed into a more sophisticated and effective form known as precast concrete.
 While it has made significant advancements to modern construction, precast concrete is not a new phenomenon by any means.
-The technique of pre-casting concrete was first utilized in ancient Rome to create structures such as tunnels, aqueducts and sewage systems.
+The technique of precasting concrete was first utilized in ancient Rome to create structures such as tunnels, aqueducts, and sewage systems.

 Outside of the ancient Roman empire, the use of precast concrete was minimal, until the late 18th century when a British engineer utilized the technique to create structural components such as floors, walls, and ceilings.

 Since the resurgence of precast concrete over the past century, its applications have become more diverse; ranging from home construction to commercial, agricultural, and civil construction.
 Previously, concrete had to be mixed and poured on-site.
 Now, precast concrete makes it possible for building components to be cast and hardened in a controlled factory environment, then transported and erected on the jobsite.
 This forever changed the way architects, engineers, and construction professionals design, cast, and construct structures.